Dark Crisis

-"Dark Crisis" (later called "Dark Crisis on Infinite Earths") is a 2022 comic book storyline published by DC Comics, comprising an eponymous central mini-series by writer Joshua Williamson and artist Daniel Sampere, and a number of tie-in books.
+"Dark Crisis on Infinite Earths", originally "Dark Crisis", is a 2022 comic book storyline published by DC Comics, comprising an eponymous central 7 issue mini-series by writer Joshua Williamson and artist Daniel Sampere, and a number of tie-in books.
 The event received critical acclaim, with critics praising Williamson's writing, inclusion of characters, art, story, and action.
-The conclusion of the series will lead into Dawn of DC in 2023.
+The storyline takes place towards the end of Infinite Frontier, with the conclusion of the series leading into the Dawn of DC in 2023.

+The title of the series was changed from Dark Crisis to Dark Crisis on Infinite Earths on and after issue #4, which denoted how the series is a direct sequel to Crisis on Infinite Earths.
+The series results in the return of the DCU's infinite multiverse which was destroyed in the original crisis in 1986.

 Plot

 Prelude

 Darkseid reveals to his Apokoliptian Elites his knowledge of the Great Darkness, of which he is planning to take control, and his plan to crack the Omniverse.
 After escaping from Darkseid, Barry Allen runs aimlessly into the ruin of Multiverse-2 where he meets Pariah, who imprisoned him in an alternate reality.

 Doctor Multiverse from Earth-8 had not received contact from Machinehead after his negotiation with Darkseid while planning the crack the multiverse.
 Justice League Incarnate, led by Calvin Ellis, decided to rescue the Flash until they got separated from the Parademon armies attacking their headquarters and confronting other multiversal threats.
-When Doctor Multiverse touches the crack, she learns a shocking history and convinced the heroes to let Darkseid win.
+When Doctor Multiverse touches the crack, she learns a shocking history and convinces the heroes to let Darkseid win.